LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-09-12-election-2020-twitter-trends.md

 |        Pence       	|  268,170 	|

 <br>
-We take no political side and remain objective in our exploration of this data.
+We take no political side and remain objective in our exploration.
 In addition, no sentiment analysis was done on all the tweets to determine if they were for or against a particular political party.
-Hence, we reiterate that any press is good press.
+Hence, we reiterate that any press is good press and consider all mentions to be positive for one party or another.
 We used particular search terms to classify a trending topic into one of two classes; republican or democrat.
 A hashtag is categorized as democratic if it contains any of the following words: <span style="color:blue">'joebiden', 'biden', 'kamalaharris', 'harris', 'democrat'</span>.
 A hashtag is categorized as republican if it contains any of the following words: <span style="color:red">'donaldtrump', 'trump', 'mikepence', 'pence', 'republican'</span>
 .
-Remember, hashtags do not contain spaces.
+Remember, hashtags do not contain spaces and thus our classification terms do not as well.

 <img  src="/assets/images/essays/election_tags/election2020_total.png" width="70%" alt="Total tweet political election volume" >

 The republicans appear to be ahead with respect to social media "buzz".
 Several events and news have instigated many tweets.
-Below is a timeline of important events and corresponding tweet volumes with respect to each party.
+Below is a timeline of important events or news and the corresponding tweet volumes colored by political party.

 <!--div class="zoom">
     <img id="test" src="/assets/images/essays/hawaii_covid/hawaii_covid19_case_timeline2.png" width="100%"